amgauna/amgauna/README.md

 ---

 <p align="justify">
 👩‍💼 I'm currently working at <a href="http://www.amgauna.com.br">Amgauna Technology</a> as a Senior Business Systems Analyst, Data Analyst, Project Management, Technical Support Analyst, Web Developer & Graphic Designer.
 I have been working since 1985.
-I have experience in project administration, service management, IT technical support, Windows Server, web developer, graphic designer, marketing, SEO, ERP, routine office work, etc. I have been a Systems Analyst since 2003, graduated in computer programming in 1987 and started in Administration Techniques in 1983.
+I have experience in project administration, service management, IT technical support, Windows Server, web developer, graphic designer, marketing, SEO, ERP and routine office work.
+I have been a Systems Analyst since 2003, graduated in computer programming in 1987 and started in Administration Techniques in 1983.

 👩‍🎓 Study the technologies & innovations that were born in the 21st century!
 I studied years ago: programming logic, algorithm, programing languages, etc. I am currently remembering what I studied years ago, reading books, handouts and tutorials.